 2. Select the deployment share path, where you want to keep operating system files, applications, drivers and scripts then click Next.

 Don’t store the MDT deployment share files in system drive in a production environment.

-3. For the Share page specify a short and meaningful share name to access it easy and quickly through network then click Next.
+3. For the Share, page specifies a short and meaningful share name to access it easily and quickly through the network then click Next.
 I have named DepShare.
 The complete UNC path is \\DC16\Depshare$.

 4. On the Descriptive Name page, leave the default MDT Deployment Share or rename it to whatever you want and click Next.

 5. On the Options page, select the customize-able options when performing deployment and click Next.

 6. Read the Summary page and click Next to create the new deployment share.

 7. Finally, the progress should be done without errors.
 Otherwise, you need to troubleshoot the errors.
 Click Finish on the Confirmation page to close the page.

 The New Deployment share has been created successfully.
 Now try to add Windows images to deploy Windows 10 using MDT.